arangodb-helper/arangodb/README.md

 Additional servers can be added in the same way.

-If two or more of the `arangodb` instances run on the same machine, one has to use the `--dataDir` option to let each use a different directory.
+If two or more of the `arangodb` instances run on the same machine, one has to use the `--data.dir` option to let each use a different directory.

 The `arangodb` program will find the ArangoDB executable and the other installation files automatically.
-If this fails, use the `--arangod` and `--jsdir` options described below.
+If this fails, use the `--server.arangod-path` and `--server.js-dir` options described below.

 Running in Docker
 -----------------